2Kelvin/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - Script 0 switches the user to betty
 - Script 1 prints the current user
 - Script 2 prints all user's groups
+- Script 3 changes owner of file hello to betty